Jason S Pruzansky, MD

 - ASSISTANT CLINICAL PROFESSOR | Orthopedics

-Specialties:Orthopedics & Orthopedic Surgery, Hand Surgery
+Specialties:Orthopedics and Orthopedic Surgery, Hand Surgery

 Dr. Jason S. Pruzansky, M.D. is a hand surgeon with clinical expertise in hand, wrist, forearm and elbow surgery.
 He has been recognized by SuperDoctors as a 2016 New York Rising Star.
 His practice focuses on the treatment of fractures, complex wrist ligament injuries, and arthritis, as well as the microsurgical repair of nerve and tendon injuries.
 He utilizes minimally invasive techniques, including arthroscopically-assisted fracture and ligament surgery and endoscopic carpal tunnel release.